 More data is flowing in and out of these tools and systems, and your teams expect this data to be integrated and accessible to meet their needs.

-But data security is mission-critical, especially as cyber threats become more sophisticated and can bring down the most established brands.
+But data privacy and security is mission-critical, especially as cyber threats become more sophisticated and can bring down the most established brands.

-Among these myriad responsibilities, a modern IT organization needs to be aware of any and all policies related to privacy.
+Among these myriad responsibilities, a modern IT organization needs to be aware of any and all privacy programs.

-This often means that education often falls on the shoulders of IT departments to protect against external intruders while also educating their internal end-users how to be privacy compliant.
+This often means that education often falls on the shoulders of IT departments to protect against external intruders while also educating their internal end-users on how to maintain data privacy compliance.
 Verizon’s 2021 Data Breach Investigations Report (DBIR) noted that nearly 40% of breaches fall under the category of social engineering.
-As a result, it’s important that an IT organization be the driving force behind privacy compliance education, especially when it comes to using technology.
+As a result, it’s important that an IT organization be the driving force behind data privacy compliance education, especially when it comes to using technology.

 Human Resources: Ground Zero for Personally Identifiable Information (PII) at Every Organization